 Historic CreedsRegarding the Person of Jesus Christ

 This page is dedicated to four historic creeds of the Christian faith regarding the person of Jesus Christ: the Nicene Creed, Creed of Chalcedon, Athanasian Creed, and Apostles’ Creed.
-For the historic confessions, go here.
+We also have the historic confessions you can read as well.

 The Nicene Creed

 the Father Almighty,

 And in one Lord Jesus Christ,